Ernest Brooks (photographer): After the war

 In 1926, he filed for bankruptcy.
 However, he continued to work as a photographer; in 1928, he was convicted of disorderly behaviour outside a ball in Grosvenor Square, after claiming that he was acquainted with the hostess and that had been invited there to take pictures.
 His photojournalism career lasted at least as late as 1936, when he is credited with taking two photographs of Jerome Brannigan being arrested, after Brannigan had reportedly attempted to assassinate King Edward VIII.
 By the time of the 1939 National Register, he was living in Clapham with his wife and two daughters, and listed his occupation as "unemployed press photographer".

-Brooks later moved with his wife to Hendon, where he lived until his death in 1957.
+Brooks later moved with his wife to Golders Green, where they lived on a small income.
+At the age of 82, in 1956, he pled guilty to stealing a purse in the dining room of the Victoria and Albert Museum, and was given a conditional discharge; the arresting officer described him as "very hard up" with "a distinguished record as a photographer".
+He died in 1957.

 Style and legacy

 Much of his wartime work, though technically proficient and consistent, was rather conventional, often involving posed photographs rather than more candid impromptu shots of his subjects.
 His work was noted as being characterised by a "conscious seeking after a publishable photograph", and it was recorded that he occasionally persuaded soldiers to pose for staged pictures of routine activity in the trenches.
 However, he was insistent that combat photographs were never faked – "we have strict instructions not to do – we have never done it".
 He had a fondness for a dramatic use of silhouette, with images composed to show soldiers walking along a ridge against the light.
 These images, where individual men were not easily recognisable, often were used to illustrate the "anonymous heroes" of the war.

 Brooks was the first and the longest-serving of the British war photographers, and took more than 4,400 images.
 This was the most of any individual photographer, and represented more than 10% of all the official photographs.
 A large collection of his photographs is now held by the Imperial War Museum, and a second collection is held by the National Library of Scotland as part of Earl Haig's papers; both have been digitised.

 Several formal images from his pre-war service with the Royal Family are held by the National Portrait Gallery, including several from the Delhi Durbar as well as a portrait of Prince Arthur of Connaught and Princess Alexandra, taken at their wedding.
 There are also two portraits of the young Prince John, both in 1913.